-For the third generation UE Megaboom 3, Ultimate Ears didn’t change the formula much, but that’s not a bad thing.
+For the third generation UE Megaboom 3, Ultimate Ears didn’t change the formula of the Bluetooth speaker very much, but that’s not a bad thing.
 The design is slightly more refined, battery life is still excellent, and buyers can get the speaker at a lower price.

 The design of the Megaboom line of speakers hasn’t changed much over the years - but why mess with something that works?
 The UE Megaboom 3 is the same cylindrical shape we know and love, but feels more refined overall.
 The stiff buttons of previous models are gone and replaced with more tactile ones.

 There’s also the addition of the “Magic Button” at the top which allows you to control music playback and launch one-touch playlists from Apple Music or Deezer.
 This means you can get your music nearly instantly if you use either service, however, the button doesn’t support one-touch playlist support for Spotify, nor does it activate your phone’s voice assistant.